-Revaluation reserve represents gains and losses due to the remeasurements of post-employment defined benefit obligation.
-Relative to the curtailment of the Company's post-employment defined benefit plan, the outstanding balance of the revaluation reserves amounting to P37,143 as at December 31, 2018 was transferred to Deficit account.
+Reserve represents gains and losses due to the remeasurements of post-employment defined benefit obligation.
+Relative to the curtailment of the Company's post-employment defined benefit plan, the outstanding balance of the revaluation reserves amounting to P37,143 in 2018 was transferred to Deficit account.